Urbana man who died of stab wound identified

 Urbana police Lt.
 Mike Cervantes said police were called to an apartment in the 1000 block of South Smith Road just after 11 a.m.
 Thursday and found Mr. Cavette mortally wounded.

-They tried to save him but he was pronounced dead at the emergency room of Carle Foundation Hospital at 11:51 a.m.
+They tried to save him, but he was pronounced dead at the emergency room of Carle Foundation Hospital, Urbana, at 11:51 a.m.

 Cervantes said police still have work to complete before they are willing to release any more information.